newtork/newtork.github.io/_posts/2016-12-21-New-sketch-recognition.md

 tags: javascript css html project demo dtw subsequence
 ---

-Two years ago I worked on a subsequence matching algorithm, to solve a difficult monitoring problem with tight algorithmic time and space complexity requirements.
+Two years ago I worked on a subsequence matching algorithm, to solve a difficult data monitoring problem with tight algorithmic time and space complexity requirements.
 I went back to restart documenting this case.
 Now, instead of publishing my old results, I decided to make up a new challenge, to test and improve my findings.
 I created this task around a little web project, in order to show and use it as an interactive example: [Sketch Recognition][sketch].

 <!--more-->